Kan. jail deputy registers as sex offender for sex with inmate - NewsBreak

 Kan. jail deputy registers as sex offender for sex with inmate

 SEDGWICK COUNTY—A Kansas jail deputy who admitted having sex with inmates is going to prison.
-Tony LoSavio, 41, of Wichita, was sentenced to just over 2 and one...salinapost.com
+Tony LoSavio, 41, of Wichita, was sentenced to just over 2 and one...hutchpost.com

 SEDGWICK COUNTY—A Kansas jail deputy who admitted having sex with inmates is going to prison.
-Tony LoSavio, 41, of Wichita, was sentenced to just over 2 and one...salinapost.com
+Tony LoSavio, 41, of Wichita, was sentenced to just over 2 and one...hutchpost.com

 Comments / 0